andfaulkner/filter-argv/README.md

 ----

-A trivial little utility, but one I found myself creating again and again across projects.
+(A trivial utility for sure, but one I found myself creating again and again across projects)